 - Fairplay Whodunnit: Before Reverend Lowe is revealed to be the werewolf, there is a chapter where the character has an intense dream sequence showing several other townsfolk turning into werewolves.
-Genre Savvy readers/viewers may recognize this as a symptom of lycanthropy.
+Experienced readers/viewers may recognize this as a symptom of lycanthropy.

 - Gorn: Several of the illustrations through the book partly fall in this category.

 - Horror Doesn't Settle for Simple Tuesday: The full moon happens to coincide with an unusually high number of holidays.